New English Art Club | Events Programme 2026

 EVENTS PROGRAMME

-The New English Art Club presents a series of special events to coincide with the NEAC 140th Anniversary Exhibition:
+The New English Art Club presents a series of special events to complement the NEAC 140th Anniversary Exhibition:

 Watercolour Painting Demo with Neil Pittaway